abhishek-karande/100DaysofMLcode/log.md

 Todays Progress:  Ran xgboost regressor on yesterdays processed data with default hyperparameters.

 Thoughts: Since I did not do any feature engineerin other than preprocessing and scaling, the results weren't good.

+Day 2 :

+Dengue Challenge isn't working for me.
+No idea what to do.
+Need to learn more about feature engineering.
+So going to take a step back to go to basics #100DaysOfMLCode.
+Still, will not give up on this challenge.see you soon dengue